GW231123: a Binary Black Hole Merger with Total Mass 190-265 $M_{\odot}$: Source properties

 We are unable to reliably infer the spin orientation of the binary; we infer polar angles between each spin vector and the orbital angular momentum that vary not only between models, but also when independently analysing data obtained by LIGO Livingston compared to LIGO Hanford, see Appendix~\ref{sec:pe_appendix}.
-To understand these differences, we carried out a series of analyses with different frequency ranges.
-We found that all models consistently infer greater support for spin components aligned with the orbital angular momentum when independently analysing LIGO Hanford data, and when excluding data from LIGO Livingston below $50\, \mathrm{Hz}$.
+In an attempt to understand these differences we carried out a series of analyses with different frequency ranges.
+We found that all models consistently infer greater support for spin components aligned with the orbital angular momentum, and no sign of systematics, when independently analysing LIGO Hanford data, and when excluding data from LIGO Livingston below 50\, Hz.
+However, as with the systematics issues discussed in Section~\ref{sec:systematics} and Appendix~\ref{sec: systematics appendix}, we were not able to conclusively reproduce this behaviour with injections of mock signals, and did not find any significant noise features below $50\, \mathrm{Hz}$ that could be the cause, although we did not perform a detailed study of Gaussian noise fluctuations or low-SNR glitches.
 When spin misalignment is inferred, we are unable to conclusively constrain the spin orientation away from aligned.